 Students in the Russian Civilization in Paris program are housed in a residence hall within the Cité Internationale Universitaire (Cité).
 The Cité, a park-like residential complex in the fourteenth arrondissement, is the international student campus in Paris, though French students also live there.
 Students reside in single rooms with a private bath and have access to Cité facilities, including a library, theater, laundry, and athletic facilities.
 Students will have access to common kitchens in the residence halls and can purchase inexpensive meals at the Cité’s restaurant universitaire.

 Participants in the Russian Civilization in Paris program remain registered as full-time students in the College.
-They take and receive credit for four courses: two civilization courses, one additional course (arts core whenever possible), and the French language class.
-The civilization courses may be used toward the College’s civilization requirement and the arts core course, when offered, may be used toward the College’s arts core requirement.
+They take and receive credit for four courses: three civilization courses and the French language class.
+The civilization courses may be used toward the College’s civilization requirement.
 If not counted toward the core requirements, all three courses can be used toward the major or minor programs in Russian and East European Studies, or as electives.
 Their use, partial or total, in any other program of study (major) must be approved by the undergraduate chair of the respective department.
 The language course will normally count as an elective.
 Course titles, units of credit, and grades are placed on the College transcript.

 Spring tuition: as set by the Bursar’s Office